JNRowe/jnrowe.github.io/articles/tips/BTS_as_a_task_manager.rst

 a file frankly baffles me.
 I love the filtering, ordering and editing capabilities I get from using a |BTS| for this.

-Now, I'm not suggesting installing something complex and convoluted like Bugzilla_ just for keeping track of your shopping lists or remembering to charge the spare battery for your phone.
+Now, I’m not suggesting installing something complex and convoluted like Bugzilla_ just for keeping track of your shopping lists or remembering to charge the spare battery for your phone.
 There are quite a few lightweight systems available, ditz_ and `Bugs Everywhere`_ being two examples.
 There is also a ``ditz`` inspired project, written in Python_, called pitz_ that is in active development.
-And fossil_ is pretty cool if you're looking for a standalone wiki, |BTS| and |VCS| in one.
+And fossil_ is pretty cool if you’re looking for a standalone wiki, |BTS| and |VCS| in one.

 .. note::
-   If you're a Gentoo_ user you can install ``ditz`` using the ebuild from my overlay_.
+   If you’re a Gentoo_ user you can install ``ditz`` using the ebuild from my overlay_.

-I'm currently in the process of switching away from :abbr:`be (Bugs Everywhere)`, but it can serve as an example quite well.
+I’m currently in the process of switching away from :abbr:`be (Bugs Everywhere)`, but it can serve as an example quite well.
 Unfortunately, there are no releases currently being made so you will need to install a recent version of ``bzr`` to download it.
-Don't worry though you aren't restricted to ``bzr`` to use it.
+Don’t worry though you aren’t restricted to ``bzr`` to use it.

 .. note::
-   Colleagues from work can grab Dan's ``be`` branch directly from our package repository, it doesn't require ``bzr`` and it fixes quite a few usage problems(it is also much faster).
-Just remember that it has diverged massively from the upstream code, so you won't be able to use it to work with bug databases created by the upstream project.
+   Colleagues from work can grab Dan’s ``be`` branch directly from our package repository, it doesn’t require ``bzr`` and it fixes quite a few usage problems(it is also much faster).
+Just remember that it has diverged massively from the upstream code, so you won’t be able to use it to work with bug databases created by the upstream project.

-The following examples use an older version of ``be`` that you can download as a tarball_ and doesn't require ``bzr``.
+The following examples use an older version of ``be`` that you can download as a tarball_ and doesn’t require ``bzr``.

 Setting ``be`` up
 -----------------

 Before we use ``be`` we must prepare it.
-In the example that follows we're going to create a new directory under the control of git_, and tell ``be`` we wish to use it in there:
+In the example that follows we’re going to create a new directory under the control of git_, and tell ``be`` we wish to use it in there: